cheersphilip/csfl/README.md

 Second commit fleshes this out with a second level and better graphics

-third commit will be integration with database to log call frequencies, as well as possibly scrapping all the repetitive code that creates the button things, instead pulling it from the database.
+Third commit writes to a database to log username, time and, most importantly, the nature of the call.
+You will need to set up your own database!